What are cultural values? Cultural competence

 Accumulation of containers, packaging material, tools;

-Measures taken in the event of an emergency
+Measures taken in case of emergency

 Preparation of shelters for low-transportable objects;